Net Neutrality Rules Will Start To Die On April 23

 The repeal of net neutrality is considered a major win for Republicans, who led the vote back in December to overturn the Obama-era internet protections.
 But it is considered highly unpopular among consumers across the aisle, with 83% of Americans opposing the deregulation in a recent survey.
 Net neutrality advocates argue that the rules are essential for an open and competitive internet.
 A repeal, supporters of net neutrality say, would take away the level playing field of the internet and favor the bigger players online, harming smaller actors who want to get into the field, and would ultimately hurt consumers.

-Congress can undo the rollback of net neutrality if two-thirds of the House and Senate vote to overturn the FCC's order within 60 legislative days.
+Congress can undo the rollback of net neutrality if a majority of the House and Senate vote to overturn the FCC's order within 60 legislative days.
 In January, according to a Reuters report, US Senate Democrats said they had the backing of 50 members of the 100-person chamber for repeal — one vote short of a majority.

 To that end, net neutrality advocates and technology companies, including Medium, Tumblr, Etsy, Github, and Vimeo, among others, are planning a day of mass online protest on Feb.
 27, similar to a previous net neutrality "day of action" during which companies like Netflix, Twitter, and Reddit embedded messages of support for net neutrality into their websites and apps.